Hello and welcome to Episode Thirty-One of Page Turn: the Largo Public Library Podcast. I’m your host, Hannah!

-The Reader’s Advisory for Episode Thirty is The Yield by Tara June Winch.
+The Reader’s Advisory for Episode Thirty-One is The Yield by Tara June Winch.
 If you like The Yield you should also check out: On Earth We’re Briefly Gorgeous by Ocean Vuong, The Meursault Investigation by Kamel Daoud, and The Round House by Louise Erdrich.

 My personal favorite Goodreads list The Yield is on is Modern Mrs Darcy Podcast Lists.

 Today’s Library Tidbit is about familiar spirits.

 It’s fall Halloween was just a few days ago and seemingly spooky things have been on everyone’s mind.
 So on today’s tidbit I’m going to dive into what familiar spirits are, their history in different cultures, and why you should never appropriate a different cultures terminology and understanding of them.
 This last little bit is the reason why I will be using the term familiar and familiar spirit throughout this tidbit as I am mostly European and it is the pan-European term for this concept.

 I am not going to be going into the practice of witchcraft or be discussing if familiar spirits are real or their morality.

 A familiar spirit is an entity, animal, plant, or other natural thing, that you form a special bond with.
 This connection is not a light bond but rather a bond that you feel connects you to something on a spiritual or soul level.
 This idea is something that exists in cultures and time periods across the world.
 These familiar spirits exist to guide a person, either teaching them specific magics or guiding them through person life dilemmas and through personal growth.
 A non-religious familiar might be a centering touchstone that someone finds comfort in because it reminds them of attributes that they share.

 European traditions mostly use the term familiar or familiar spirit.